McCall will be amazed if trio left out

 "If Eddie wanted to see if they had the motivation and desire to still play for England, then they showed that today."

-In addition to some players' performances giving Jones food for thought, there were also injury concerns for the coach, with key forward Maro Itoje went off early in the second half through injury.
+In addition to some players' performances giving Jones food for thought, there were also injury concerns for the coach, with key forward Maro Itoje going off early in the second half through injury.

 McCall said he was not sure whether Itoje had to come off because of his shoulder or pectoral muscle, adding: "We are just trying to find out how serious it is."

-Bath's England wing Anthony Watson also left the field early, with director of rugby Stuart Hooper saying it was a problem with his knee but adding: "I don't think it is too bad".
+Bath's England wing Anthony Watson also left the field early, with director of rugby Stuart Hooper saying it was a problem with his knee but adding: "I don't think it is too bad."

 Those injuries added to hooker Luke Cowan-Dickie limping off with an ankle problem during Exeter's win against Wasps on Saturday.